Lo Vas a Olvidar: Commercial performance

-Music video

-A music video "Lo Vas a Olvidar" was released the same day as the song.
+A music video for "Lo Vas a Olvidar" was released the same day as the song.
 The video was directed by Nabil Elderkin.
 The music features Eilish and Rosalía alone in a dark room, lit only by a moving spotlight, singing into a shadowy and stormy void.

 Reception

+Critical response

+Billie Eilish and Rosalía's multilingual collaboration was praised by critics.

+"Lo Vas a Olvidar" received generally positive reviews from critics.
+Chris Deville of Stereogum described the track as "ominous" and "minimal".
+Marcus Jones of Entertainment Weekly viewed the song as "haunting".
+Seventeens Carolyn Twersky praised the song as "beautiful".
+Writing for Pitchfork, Eric Torres commented that "Eilish and Rosalía's rich harmonies create a supernal vibe entirely their own, amounting to a decent if inessential addition to their catalogs".
+Patrick Hosken of MTV said it features a "dreamlike plane where slight shifts in mood and atmosphere are guided by powerful vocal moments from each."

-Shakiel Mahjouri of Entertainment Tonight Canada described the visual as "intoxicating" and "trance-like".
+Shakiel Mahjouri of Entertainment Tonight Canada described the music video's visuals as "intoxicating" and "trance-like".
 The staff of People magazine viewed the video as "dreamlike".
 Jem Aswad of Variety called the video "moody" and "atmospheric".
 Jordan Darville of The Fader said that the video was "very intense, yet glamorous."
 Writing for Complex, Joe Price described the visual as "striking," and noted that it "pairs well with the song."

+Accolades

+In 2021, "Lo Vas a Olvidar" was nominated for the MTV MIAW Award for Music-Ship of the Year.
+The same year, the music video won the MTV Video Music Award for Best Latin.
+On July 22, 2021, Eilish and Rosalía were nominated for the Premios Juventud for Girl Power for the song.